Nursing Interventions for Acute Pain Management

 Visceral Pain

 Visceral pain arises from the internal organs in the abdomen and pelvis, such as the intestines, female reproductive organs, kidneys, and liver.
-This type of pain is often described as diffuse, and it is often difficult to isolate where it is actually coming from.
-One reason for this is the phenomenon of referred pain, where the pain is actually experienced in a location different from the actual injury.
+This type of pain is often described as diffuse, and it is usually difficult to isolate where it is coming from.
+One reason for this is referred pain, where the pain is experienced in a location different from the actual injury.
 Think about having left arm and shoulder pain during a heart attack.

 Somatic Pain

-Somatic pain, on the other hand, is pain that is experienced in the skin, muscles, bones, and joints.
+On the other hand, somatic pain is experienced in the skin, muscles, bones, and joints.
 While visceral pain is diffuse, somatic pain is usually well-localized and easy to determine where it is coming from.
-It is usually described as sharp, stabbing, aching, or burning.
-Somatic pain can result from an injury, such as a papercut, or an illness, such as arthritis or bone cancer.
+It is generally described as sharp, stabbing, aching, or burning.
+Somatic pain can result from an injury, such as a papercut, or an illness like arthritis or bone cancer.

-Somatic pain can be further categorized as deep or superficial, depending on where the injury occurs.
+Depending on where the injury occurs, somatic pain can be further categorized as deep or superficial.

 Deep Pain